paulnicholsen27/ruby_dooby_doo_phase_two/README.md

 2. Models, associations, and validations attempted but incomplete or have errors.
 Associations may construct the wrong relationships.
 Validations may be missing or applied to the wrong models.
 Advanced query methods incomplete or have errors.
 3. Models, associations, and validations mostly complete and correct per the deliverables.
 Advanced validations and methods may be incomplete.
 May have unused or unnecessary code, possibly including duplication.
 May have written validations instead of using appropriate built-in validations.
 May implement advanced query methods with iterators instead of using built-in methods.
 4. All models, associations, and validations are complete and correct, save minor mistakes in advanced deliverables.
 Advanced validations are complete and add informative error messages.
-5. All specified models, associations, and validations complete and correct.
+5. All specified models, associations, and validations are complete and correct.
 Built-in validations are used when appropriate.
 Variable and method names are intention-revealing.
 Models have appropriate logic extracted from controllers and views.
 Advanced query methods use appropriate built-in methods.

 ### Routes, Controllers, and REST